 The first step (no pun intended) would be to protect this injured area.
 Identify what seems to be the most likely cause of increased stress on your plantar fascia and take action to minimise this stress.

 If you are a runner, it is best to put your feet up and reduce your trotting time.
 Opt for less strenuous activities such as swimming or cycling while you give your feet some time to heal.
-If you are not ready to stop running all together, reducing your mileage, run on softer surfaces and make sure you are wearing good supportive shoes to help reduce pressure on the plantar fascia and hopefully relieve some of the symptoms.
+If you are not ready to stop running altogether, reducing your mileage, run on softer surfaces and make sure you are wearing good supportive shoes to help reduce pressure on the plantar fascia and hopefully relieve some of the symptoms.

 A slightly more tricky scenario is if your job requires you to be on your feet most of the day.
-In this case you may need to find creative ways to get your employer to allow you to engage in some tasks which allow you to be seated during the healing phase.
-Wearing soft, comfortable and supportive shoes will also help to relieve some of the tension build up in your feet.
+In this case, you may need to find creative ways to get your employer to allow you to engage in some tasks which allow you to be seated during the healing phase.
+Wearing soft, comfortable and supportive shoes will also help to relieve some of the tension builds up in your feet.

 Perhaps you are carrying some extra weight that is contributing to your plantar fasciitis?
-This could be a good motivator to commit yourself to working towards a healthier lifestyle and achieving and maintaining a healthy weight.
+This could be a good motivator to commit yourself to work towards a healthier lifestyle and achieving and maintaining a healthy weight.
 This will enable you to enjoy your body more with fewer complications.

-Once you have identified the cause of strain on your plantar fasicia and have taken steps to relieve it, the next step is pain relief.
+Once you have identified the cause of strain on your plantar fascia and have taken steps to relieve it, the next step is pain relief.
 Below are a few Self-Help techniques that help relieve pain and aid the healing process:

 - Rolling your feet over a glass bottle of frozen water can help relieve pain and inflammation.

 - Stretching your plantar fascia and calf muscles can help loosen your foot and relieve pressure on the fascia.